Home Articles

 Reduce your energy consumption

 Residential blackouts generally occur during periods of increased energy usage if the power grid becomes overwhelmed, which causes the power to fail.
 You can lower the chances of this happening by reducing your energy consumption.
-You can do this by switching off appliances and lights when they are not in use, purchasing low-energy appliances, and having them checked once a year.
+Switch off appliances and lights when not in use, purchase low-energy appliances, and have them checked once a year.